VladimirMarkelov/haku/docs/usage.md

 #### String manipulation

+Functions that accepts regular expressions follow the rules in [this doc](https://docs.rs/regex/1.3.5/regex/)

 - `time`, `format-time`, `time-format` - `time([format])` returns current local date and time in a given format.
 If format is omitted the default formatting string `"%Y%m%d-%H%M%S"` is used.
 There are two shortcuts for formatting time as RFC2822 and RFC3339: `"2822"` and `"3339"`, or `"rfc2822"`